camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/05-json.html.md

 }
 ```

+If you want to learn how to use JSON objects inside an embedded form please take a look in the [Embedded Forms Reference](ref:/api-references/embedded-forms/#working-with-json-objects).

 ### Expression Language Integration

 The Spin entry functions can be used wherever the process engine allows expression language.
 The following BPMN snippet shows a conditional sequence flow expression based on the customer's post code: